piyush4267/PredemicAI/README.md

-# PredemicAI — Epidemic Spread Prediction System
+# PredemicAI — Predicting the Epidemic Before it Begins

 > AI-powered epidemiological forecasting, hotspot detection, and outbreak risk mapping using COVID-19 global data.